Codecademy/docs/content/ai/concepts/search-algorithms/terms/greedy-best-first-search/greedy-best-first-search.md

   - 'paths/machine-learning-ai-engineering-foundations'
 ---

 **Greedy best-first search** is an informed search algorithm where the evaluation function is strictly equal to the heuristic function, disregarding the edge weights in a weighted graph.
-To get from one node to a target node, the lowest value resulting from some heuristic function, **h(x)**, is considered as the successive node to traverse to.
+To get from a start node to a target node, the lowest value resulting from some heuristic function, **h(x)**, is considered as the successive node to traverse to.
 The goal is to choose the quickest and shortest path to the target node.

 ## Evaluation Function